Charles Woods, Ph.D.

 My favorite course to teach has been Writing with Digital Media.
 This course is a practicum on composing original essays with digital media, including video, sound and images.
 It is designed for advanced students and those new to writing with digital tools.
 It introduces students to a range of tools, concepts and models for composing with digital media, as well as ethical considerations associated with the creation and sharing of multimodal texts.
 In my class, students played around with different technologies to produce digital artifacts, including Adobe Photoshop, Illustrator and Audition.
 We used two books throughout the term to guide us through soundwriting projects and, together, published the Becoming a Soundwriter Network.
 The Becoming a Soundwriter Network was a great way for students to demonstrate their technological capabilities and to meet course outcomes for writing with different digital media.
 It also created something public-facing for the community and allowed students to build their portfolio.
 Plus, the soundwriting projects were outstanding!

-Tell us about a project you are currently working on or recently completed.
+Tell us about a research project you are currently working on or recently completed.

 Educational Background